2021-2022 Trócaire Annual ReportLearn More

 Another cooperative member, Silas Woldegergis (20), spoke to us about how the project is helping to transform her life:

 “I had wanted to go to university after I finished school but unfortunately I didn’t get the required grades.
 I became totally reliant on my parents.
 They found it very difficult as they had only a small piece of land.
 I had to work as a daily labourer earning 45 Birr (£1.50) a day (males earn 75 Birr or £2.50 a day).
 I now have hopes for the future.
 I plan to be a good person with a good steady income.
 I would like to diversify my income by buying livestock or opening a shop.
 I could even consider trying for university again.
 I want a family of my own some day.
 If this project is a success I will be able to provide for my children in the future.”

 Trócaire and its partners provided project participants with materials to build a shed, hives, bees, and training.
 The local government has provided experts in training and assessment to support the project.
 The endorsement of local government also helps ensure the project is sustainable.

 You can support an initiative like this through the Trócaire Gifts programme, buying a charity gift in the name of a loved one as a Christmas present, or for any occasion.
 The Gift of Honeybees goes to communities like Kabele to help poor and marginalised people develop profitable new livelihoods.

 “I am investing for my future.
 I hope to have good money in a few years.
 I am also helping to educate others—I want us to get rich together!
 This is a really good new initiative.
 I have confidence in the project.
 We might be able to purchase a vehicle some day for the cooperative so we can transport our honey to market ourselves.
 I would love to build a house.
 We all work well together and our parents are proud of us,” Gebremichael Gebretsadiq told us.

-Find out more about the Trócaire Gift of Honeybees.
+Find out more about the Trócaire Gift of Honeybees by clicking below.